privacycg/CHIPS/README.md

 However, like in the example above with `embed.map.com`, these methods of storage require `support.chat.com` to wait for a JavaScript context to load to access their state.

 Our goal is to provide services like `support.chat.com` the ability to set cookies when they are in a third-party context.
-However, that cookie is only available when the user is browsing the same top-level context that the cookie was set in.
+However, that cookie is only available when the user is browsing the same top-level site that the cookie was set in.
 This allows `support.chat.com` to have a notion of session within a single top-level site without giving them a cross-site tracking mechanism.

 ### CDN load balancing